iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/7sem/project_i.md

-# Syllabus

-## **PROJECT I**

-### **Course Objectives:**

-1. To plan and complete an individual mechanical engineering design project under the supervision of a faculty member in the Department of Mechanical Engineering.
-2. To prepare a written report and give an oral examination.

 ### **General Procedures:**

 The project course will involve working on a design project under the supervision of a faculty member in the Department of Mechanical Engineering.
 The subject of the project should be as relevant as possible to the local industrial environment and may be selected in consultation with an industrial firm or government departments.
 Students are advised to select the project topic at the beginning of the term (Part I of the fourth year).
 The consultation hour of the Supervisor will be three hours in Part I and six hours in Part II of the fourth year.